kaiorosa1/100-days-of-code/log-r6.md

 **Today's Progress**: I started section 6.
 I watched the first lecutre on Higher-Order Functions and started the homework exercises.

 **Thoughts**: It was a very tiring day!!
-I just want to be friday night so I could properly rest.
+I just want it to be friday night so I could properly rest.

 **Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/functional-programming-repo/commit/c624d89842ca1d2fab207eb457217047ae570081)